wu-kan/slurm-docker-cluster/README.md

 > ready before registering the cluster.
 Otherwise, you may get an error such
 > as **sacctmgr: error: Problem talking to the database: Connection refused**.
 >
-> You can check the status of the cluster by viewing the logs: `docker-compose
+> You can check the status of the cluster by viewing the logs: `docker compose
 > logs -f`

 ## Accessing the Cluster